Ayoroq/admin-dashboard/README.md

 - **Grid Layout**: The main container uses CSS Grid to create the sidebar and main content areas
 - **Card Components**: Delivery cards, fleet status cards, and user activity cards use a consistent design pattern
-- **Interactive Elements**: Hover effects on cards enhance user experience
+- **Interactive Elements**: Hover effects on cards and buttons enhance user experience
 - **Iconography**: Custom SVG icons for navigation and functionality
+- **Color Scheme**: Space-themed color palette with CSS variables for easy customization

 ## Learning Outcomes